 Analyzing liquidity is crucial for arriving at the short term rating.
 This involves analyzing the cash flows, working capital management and examining the availability of any unencumbered liquid investments or unutilized lines of credit from banks.
 The entity's cash-flows are examined to assess the liquid sources for repaying short term debt.
 The assumptions underlying the cash flow projections are analyzed to make a realistic assessment of short term liquidity.
 Examination of asset-liability maturity (ALM) profile becomes important for assessing the liquidity position of companies in the financial sector.
+Please refer to CARE Ratings' criteria on Liquidity Analysis of Non-financial Sector entities on our website www.careedge.in for more insights on this aspect.

-Financial flexibility:
+• Financial flexibility: